CaptConrado/hearst_hackathon_entry/README.md

 * By default, the slides will be served at [localhost:7890](http://localhost:7890).
 * Open Google Chrome Browser and allow Chrome to access webcam.
 *Swipe left, right, up, or down

+Update
+Looks like hearst turned off the API,
+So the slideshow no longer works.